xnyan/domino/README.md

 /trace has the scripts (/trace/azure/fig) to generate the figures about inter-region latency on Azure in the paper based on the collected data traces.
 It also has the source code and the scripts (/trace/azure) for collecting the inter-region latency.

+## Quick Start

+Follow the README file under /exp-test to run differet protocols locally for testing the installation.

 ## Experiments on Azure

-Please refer to the README file under /exp-azure to run experiments on Azure, which also shows how to build the binaries.
+Refer to the README file under /exp-azure to run experiments on Azure, which also shows how to build the binaries.

 ## Data Traces for Inter-Region Latency on Azure